FutureSex/LoveSound: Background and production

-After the release of his debut solo album Justified in 2002, Timberlake thought he "lost his voice" in the sense that he did not like what he was doing.
-He felt "burnt-out" after Justified; this partly changed his career's direction, and he took a break from the music industry and instead appeared in films.
-The first role he took during this time was as a journalist in the thriller Edison Force, filmed in 2004 and released on July 18, 2006.
-He also appeared in the films Alpha Dog, Black Snake Moan, Richard Kelly's Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third, released on May 18, 2007.
+In November 2002, Justin Timberlake released his debut solo album, Justified, which was a commercial success and received generally positive reviews from music critics.
+The album spawned four singles, including "Rock Your Body" and "Cry Me a River", which reached the top-five of the US Billboard Hot 100.
+After its release, Timberlake thought he "lost his voice" in the sense that he did not like what he was doing.
+He felt "burnt out" after Justified and he took a break from the music industry to become a film actor.
+His first role during this time was a journalist in the thriller Edison Force (2006).
+He also appeared in the 2006 films Alpha Dog, Black Snake Moan, and Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third (2007).

-When he felt inspired to compose songs again, he did not choose to reunite with his former band 'NSYNC, although he considered it after his first record.
-Instead, he went to Justified collaborator Timothy "Timbaland" Mosley's studio in Virginia Beach, Virginia to begin sessions for his second album.
-However, neither of them had an idea of what the album would be–no plan for it and even a title.
-"FutureSex/LoveSound" was written and produced by Timbaland, Nate "Danja" Hills and Timberlake himself.
-The song was recorded by Jimmy Douglas, while its mixing was done by Douglas with Timbaland at The Hit Factory Criteria in Miami.
-The keys were played by Danja, who also provided the drums with Timbaland.
-Paul Blake played the guitar and Timberlake sang the background vocals.
+When Timberlake felt inspired to compose songs again, he chose not to reunite with his former band NSYNC, though he considered it after his first record.
+Timberlake went to Justified collaborator Timbaland's new Thomas Crown Studios in Virginia Beach, Virginia, to begin sessions for his second album.
+Neither Timberlake nor Timbaland had any idea of what the album would be; there was no plan or title for it.
+"FutureSex/LoveSound" was written and produced by Timberlake, Timbaland, and Nate "Danja" Hills.
+Jimmy Douglas recorded the song at Thomas Crown Studios and mixed it with Timbaland at The Hit Factory Criteria in Miami, Florida.
+Danja performed keyboards and drums with Timbaland.
+Paul Blake played guitar while Timberlake sang background vocals.

+Release and live performances

+FutureSex/LoveSounds was released on September 12, 2006, through Jive Records and Zomba, with "FutureSex/LoveSound" as the opening track.
+"FutureSex/LoveSound" peaked at number thirteen on the Billboard Bubbling Under Hot 100 dated September 30, 2006.
+It was used as the opening song on Timberlake's FutureSex/LoveShow in 2007.
+His performances in New York City and Las Vegas were featured on his video album FutureSex/LoveShow: Live from Madison Square Garden (2007) and his concert film Justin Timberlake + The Tennessee Kids (2016), respectively.
+Timberlake performed the song as part of the set list for his comeback performance at DirecTV's Super Saturday Night in New Orleans on February 2, 2013.
+Prior to the 55th Annual Grammy Awards, Timberlake held a concert at Hollywood Palladium in Los Angeles, where he performed "FutureSex/LoveSound" in a medley with "Need You Tonight" (1987) by INXS and his 2007 single "LoveStoned/I Think She Knows".
+Timberlake performed the song on the first day of the Wireless Festival in London on July 12.
+The song was also included on the set lists of Timberlake's The 20/20 Experience World Tour (2013–2015) and The Forget Tomorrow World Tour (2024–2025).